 Domaine Benedetti produces 2 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape white wine.

-Serving and Decanting Domaine Benedetti with Wine, Food, Pairing Tips
+Serving Domaine Benedetti with Wine, Food, Pairing Tips

 The white wine of Domaine Benedetti is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.